nurkiewicz/spring-data-jdbc-repository/README.md

 }
 ```

-Unfortunately we don't support small value classes encapsulating all ID values in one object (like JPA does with [`@IdClass`](http://docs.oracle.com/javaee/6/api/javax/persistence/IdClass.html)), so you have to live with `Object[]` array.
+Unfortunately library does not support small, immutable value classes encapsulating all ID values in one object (like JPA does with [`@IdClass`](http://docs.oracle.com/javaee/6/api/javax/persistence/IdClass.html)), so you have to live with `Object[]` array.
 Defining DAO class is similar to what we've already seen:

 ```java
 public class BoardingPassRepository extends JdbcRepository<BoardingPass, Object[]> {